 Thanks to the lingering impacts of the 2008 recession and some timely content from Chuck Marohn at Strong Towns, our founder had his “oh crap” moment in 2010 when he realized that cities would never have enough money to maintain all of the infrastructure being built or continue to provide quality services in an equitable manner if they continued business as usual.
 Furthermore, he understood that he would be in a better position to drive true change if he was not associated with a large firm that depended on big projects.
-In 2011, Kevin started VERDUNITY so he could help communities and design professionals understand and begin to address these challenges.
+In 2011, Kevin started Verdunity so he could help communities and design professionals to better understand and address these challenges.

 There are a lot of consulting firms in the marketplace.
 Many of them use the owner’s name or initials in the company name.
 We wanted a name that would help us stand out from the crowd and be representative of our company's purpose, our core clients, and how we work.